 The HorovodEstimator API is experimental and subject to change - we’d love to hear your feedback as we improve the API and consider new features.

-HorovodEstimator requires the Databricks Runtime ML.
+HorovodEstimator requires the Databricks Runtime for Machine Learning.

 You can run HorovodEstimator on clusters of two or more CPU or GPU-enabled machines; we recommend running on GPU instances if possible.